RTnhN/RTnhN.github.io/_posts/2024-5-15-Misc-links.md

 [Wayback Machine link to 555 timer calculator](https://web.archive.org/web/20040608020414/http://555-timer.clarkson-uk.com/)

 I really liked electronics growing up.
 I got a kit with a bunch of ICs, jumpers, solderless breadboards, and other components.
 I found that this website was a great resource for learning about the 555 timer.
 It had a calculator that would tell you what resistors and capacitors you needed to get a certain frequency or what modes the 555 chip could work in.
 It seemingly went down, but I found a copy on the wayback machine.

+Edit: The page submits data to a server which is down, so you can't really use it.

 [Engineering Toolbox](https://www.engineeringtoolbox.com/index.html)